 Imagine classroom experiences and assignments that are enriched by the vibrant, cosmopolitan city of Toronto: analyze a Nuit Blanche installation, tour Chinatown when reading Chinese-Canadian literature, research in the city archives, hear authors read and meet with publishing and marking professionals based in the city – it’s all part of the experiential learning at Ryerson.

-For further questions about the BA program contact Dr. Anne-Marie Lee-Loy, Undergraduate Program Director.
+For further questions about the BA program contact Dr. Dale Smith, Undergraduate Program Director.